bradonomics/bradonomics.com/_pages/privacy.md

 ## Privacy Policy

-Note that this is a website and as such acts no different than most other websites. ~~I have chosen not to collect data or track your visits, but I might still try to sell you stuff.~~ I am trying a test with Plausible Analytics.
-Plausible does not collect personal data or personally identifiable information, it does not use cookies, it does not track across devices or websites, and is GDPR and PECR compliant.
-You can read more about how they collect data on [their site](https://plausible.io/data-policy).
+Note that this is a website and as such acts no different than most other websites.
+I have chosen not to collect data or track your visits, but I might still try to sell you stuff.

 This site is hosted with [GitHub Pages](https://pages.github.com/) and uses [Cloudflare](https://www.cloudflare.com/) for content distribution.
 If either of those services attach cookies or otherwise track you, that's on them.
 You can probably find their privacy and terms-of-service notices in their footers.